epfLLM/Megatron-LLM/docs/guide/getting_started.md

 (weight-conversion)=
 ## Weight conversion

-In order to use Falcon in the Megatron-LLM codebase, we will need to convert the official weights provided to be compatible with Megatron.
+In order to use pretrained weights in the Megatron-LLM codebase, we will need to convert the official weights provided to be compatible with Megatron.
 To do so, run:
 ```
 python weights2megatron/weights2megatron.py llama2 --size=7 \